anshumanat/Food-ordering-platform/README.md

 ## 🔍 Note for Reviewers

 I’m familiar with Redux Toolkit and Zustand, and I can implement either when the use case justifies it.
-For this project, I intentionally kept things lightweight and simple.

 ---